Chadx86/chadx86/README.md

 # chadx86
 UEFI Bootloader for x86 and x64 systems (may be multiboot)

+All of the x86 assembly was written by 0xol

+Makefile written by InsaneMiner

+main_uefi.c and uefi.h written by PedroElFrijol

 ## Requirements to build chadx86
 Assembly compiler called "fasm"